omarakhmedov-web/metridex-showcase/README.md

 - Arbitrum One full coverage
 - Nova & Stylus-compatible endpoints
 - Orbit Chain Adapter Kit (config-based onboarding)

+### Zircuit (zk-Rollup)

+- QuickScan support for Zircuit-native tokens and pools
+- low-latency scan endpoints adapted for Zircuit rollup infrastructure
+- integration stubs for Zircuit DEX / LP pairs
+- sample flows for using QuickScan as a safety layer in Zircuit wallets, bots, and dashboards

 This repository demonstrates the **public, non-sensitive** parts of the project.